maratabdulin/rust-images/README.md

-**Image convertor for PNG images** you pick some image and coverter get the grayscale version of that image
+**Image convertor for PNG images**

+You chose some image and coverter give you the grayscale version of that image!